ttamre/Kaipher/README.md

 pip install -r requirements.txt
 ```

-## Contributing

-Please email me at ttamre@ualberta.ca for details on code of conduct, and the process for submitting pull requests.

-## Authors

-* **Tem Tamre** - *Project Lead/Owner* - [Github](https://github.com/ttamre)

-See also the list of [contributors](https://github.com/ttamre/kaipher/graphs/contributors) who participated in this project.

 ## License

 This project is licensed under the GNU General Public License - see [LICENSE](LICENSE) for more details